 - A brief artist’s statement

-- Include a disk with 6-8 quality (300 dpi) digital images of your work.
+- 8 high-resolution (300 dpi) digital images of your work.
 Each image should include your name, title of work, date, medium, and dimensions.
-It is not our policy to return submitted materials, but if you include a SASE we will return it after the work has been considered for exhibition.
+It is not our policy to return submitted hardcopy materials, CD’s etc.

 - If your proposal is for a group of artists, please include the above information for each member, as well as a general statement about the theme/idea/inspiration behind the proposed exhibit.